The below pictures depict what your dishwasher's spray arms may look like:

 Very Hard Water

 If you have hard water (above 15 grains), clean your filter at least once per month.
 Building up of white residue on your dishwasher indicates hard water.
-For tips on removing spots and stains, see the "Troubleshooting" section in your Use and Care Guide.
+For tips on removing spots and stains, see the "Troubleshooting" section in your Owner's Manual.

 Filter Removal Instructions